-Unit leaders can find the list of merit badge counselors on the unit page.
+Troop, crew and ship leaders can find the list of merit badge counselors on the unit page in Scoutbook.
 Scoutbook provides a search for merit badge counselors at that location.
-A downloadable list is not available at this time.
+Your unit need not use Scoutbook to view the list.
+Log into http://scoutbook.scouting.org with your my.scouting userID and password, click on My Dashboard, Administration, your unit and scroll down the page.

 - The Scout develops an interest in a merit badge and may begin working on the requirements.

 - The Scout and unit leader discuss the Scout’s interest in the merit badge.

 - The unit leader signs a blue card and provides the Scout with at least one counselor contact.

 - The counselor considers any work toward requirements completed prior to the initial discussion with the unit leader.

 - The Scout, the Scout’s buddy, and the counselor meet (often several times).